andyatwebscale/DockerForKeyPay/README.md

 - Update the import.sh file to ensure you only restore the databases you have downloaded.
 Each backup has it's own section

 - Open Powershell as an administrator, with the working directory the same as the location of the .Dockerfile file

-- Run the following two commands
+- Run the following two commands (Note that in order fo this to work both import.sh and start.sh need to have EOL conversions - Unix - if you have opened/saved them.
+This is a file-specific setting.)

 ```sh
 docker build -t database .